-We are an externally managed, closed-end, non-diversified management investment company that has elected to be regulated as a BDC under the 1940 Act.
+We are an externally managed, closed-end management investment company that has elected to be regulated as a BDC under the 1940 Act.
 We have elected to be treated, and intend to qualify annually, as a RIC under the Code for U.S. federal income tax purposes.
 As a BDC and a RIC, we are required to comply with certain regulatory requirements.
 As a BDC, at least 70% of our assets must be assets of the type listed in Section 55(a) of the 1940 Act, as described herein.
 We will not invest more than 20% of our total assets in companies whose principal place of business is outside the United States.
-See "REGULATION - Qualifying Assets, Managerial Assistance to Portfolio Companies, Temporary Investments, Barrants, Senior Securities; Coverage Ratio, Code of Ethics and Affiliated Transactions" for further information
+See "Regulation" for further information